top of page

 Acetaminophen (Tylenol)

-One tablet may cause damage to a cat's red blood cells or liver failure in dogs.
+One table may cause damage to a cat’s red blood cells or liver failure in dogs.

 Antidepressants (Effexor, Cymbalta, Prozac, Lexapro)